devlai23/PQWGAN-1/README.md

 Adding noise: Results TBA

 # Conclusion
-Summary:
+**Summary**:
 Classical GANs are producing extremely realistic results with QGANs still far away from those levels.
 However, QGANs are still a promising area of research.
 This paper shows a method of generating 28 x 28 pixel images of handwritten numbers.
 We successfully generated a three class subset of the MNIST dataset: 0/1/3.
 Even though classical GANs have been able to do this, we achieved this task with three orders of magnitude fewer trainable parameters in the generator.
 Furthermore, we found that by adding noise to a percentage of the training samples ……

+**Impact**:
-Impact: These findings further the promise of quantum machine learning by showing that it has huge potential against classical models with billions of parameters.
+These findings further the promise of quantum machine learning by showing that it has huge potential against classical models with billions of parameters.
 If a quantum version could be created, it has the chance to decrease the resources needed by multiple magnitudes.
 Quantum machine learning could be the solution to problems unsolvable before due to a restriction of technological capabilities.

+**Future Work**:
-Future Work: Suggest potential improvements or extensions to your research.
+Suggest potential improvements or extensions to your research.
 We suggest a future direction in applying quantum generators to more complex and higher-resolution images.
 We were restricted in our computing power and were only capable of training models on 28 x 28 black and white pixel images.

 # References